Yule Marble: Integrated operation: 1905 to 1941

 The quarry was part of the integrated operation created by the CYMC during 1905 into 1907, and was retained by subsequent operators until the quarry shut down in 1941.
 Once marble was out of the quarry, it was lowered onto CYMC transport for movement down to Marble, a descent of 1300 ft over 3.9 mi with grades up to 54% (17% starting in 1910).
 In Marble, the stone entered an enormous CYMC mill site and was transformed into a variety of finished objects.
-The site was 150 ft feet at its widest point and almost 1400 ft long under one roof, totaling 108000 sqft.
+The site was 150 ft feet at its widest point and almost 1400 ft long under one roof, totaling 108000 ft2.
 (It was the largest operation of its kind in the world.)
 Finished marble was moved into railroad cars of the CYMC-built Crystal River & San Juan Railway (CR&SJ) for shipment throughout the country.

 Building the CR&SJ solved a major problem of no viable transportation to move large quantities of the stone out of Marble.
 In November 1906, the CR&SJ completed a 6 mi railway line from Marble to Placita, where it connected to the Crystal River Railway (CRR).
 (To support his coal and coke operations in the Redstone area, Osgood started building the CRR line in the late 1890s from Carbondale, Colorado southward reaching Redstone in June 1900.
 By the early 1900s, the line reached its final destination of Placita.)
 In 1910, the CR&SJ obtained a right-of-way to operate on the CRR line to Carbondale, 28 mi from Marble.
 The railway also increased the efficiency of getting supplies to the operation from outside the Crystal River Valley.
 The town's residents benefited by the railroad for transportation with the depot on the grounds of the mill site.
 In later years, livestock was transported out of the Crystal River Valley by the railroad.

 Development of the integrated operation also created a large debt that led directly to receivership in July 1916 and bankruptcy in April 1917.
 Although the spending created an operation using the best equipment and was technically efficient, the company was unable to repay the debt with marble revenue because of high operating costs.
 By 1913 CYMC was in financial trouble when a loan of $1,868,000 was approved early in 1913 and used to refinance the debt.